Improving planning and MBRL with temporally-extended actions: Experiments

 \section{Experiments}

-We evaluate the use of temporally-extended actions both in planning and in MBRL.
-We compare the planning performance of $A_{\naive}$ and $A_{\tea}$ using CEM, which is a shooting-based planner, as used previously by \citet{chua2018deep}.
+We evaluate the use of temporally-extended actions in planning and in MBRL.
+We begin by elaborating on our method for both of these settings, before discussing the experiments and results.

+\textbf{Experimental setup : } We compare the planning performance of $A_{\naive}$ and $A_{\tea}$ using CEM, which is a shooting-based planner.
 CEM maintains a sequence of sampling distributions from which it generates multiple action sequences.
 For each action sequence, it instantiates multiple particles and computes the trajectory and reward due to each particle.
 Then, it computes the mean reward per action sequence and uses the top $k$ action sequences to bias its sampling distributions.
-For evaluation, we wrap the primitive dynamics function of the simulation environment in an iterative loop as shown in \Cref{alg:long_horizon_transition_function}.
+For evaluation, we wrap the primitive dynamics function of the simulation environment in an iterative loop using $\fip$ as discussed in the previous section.

 For experiments with RL, following \citet{chua2018deep}, we learn an ensemble of neural networks to approximate the dynamics function.
 Specifically, $A_{\naive}$ learns to approximate $f$ while $A_{\tea}$ learns to approximate $F$.
-Both the agents use the same network architecture.
+Both the agents use the same network architecture and configuration of parameters.
 The only difference is that the model learned by $A_{\tea}$ has an extra input variable corresponding to $\delta t$, in addition to the state and action variables.
-During each training iteration, we train on all the data collected so far by randomly drawing mini-batches from the dataset of past transitions and corresponding rewards.
-The model ensembles are then used with CEM to choose an action.
-We use the TS$\infty$ variant \citep{chua2018deep} that generates trajectories using a single model sampled from the ensemble for each trajectory.
+The data collection and the training procedure for $A_{\tea}$ with a fixed $\dtmax$ in described in \Cref{alg:training_loop}.
+We use the TS$\infty$ variant from \cite{chua2018deep} for planning with the learned ensemble of dynamics models (see \Cref{sec:hyperparameters} for details about planning with ensembles).
+Note that $A_{\naive}$ is equivalent to TS$\infty$ from PETS \citep{chua2018deep}.
+We consider two variants of our proposed algorithm - $A_{\tea}(\text{F})$ which uses a fixed and manually chosen value of $\dtmax$ and $A_{\tea}(\text{D})$ which uses the proposed MAB framework to dynamically select the value of $\dtmax$ at the beginning of each episode.
+Both variants use $\dtmin = \dtenv$.
+A key difference between the two is that $A_{\tea}(\text{D})$ maintains a separate dataset and learns a separate temporally-extended dynamics model for each $\dtmax$ candidate.
+Specifically, $A_{\tea}(\text{F})$ uses \Cref{alg:training_loop} exactly, while $A_{\tea}(\text{D})$ has an additional step where it uses the MAB framework to select a $\dtmax$ value before the start of each episode and then uses the corresponding dataset and model for the duration of the episode.
+For our discussion, we use $A_{\tea}$ to refer to both the variants in general while specifying the variant wherever required.